 3.2.3 Domain Name Entropy Computation

-domain name entropy computation algorithm collects the URLs posted by all users in their tweets.
+For a given time window, theThe domain name entropy computation algorithm collects the URLs posted by all users in their tweets.
 Then for each user, it extracts the tweeted domain names, generates the probability distribution of these domain names, and computes the entropy value based on the distribution.
 By analyzing the entropy for a large number of users, it is possible to study users’ interest allocation on the social network, and compare the results against search engines to further investigate whether social networks play a special role in shaping users’ interest online.

 This algorithm can be implemented as a single MapReduce job over extended meme index tables that incorporate user IDs as an entry field, as Figure 3-5 displays.
 Recall from Chapter 2 that the meme index tables will index hashtags, user-mentions, and URLs contained in the tweets, and we could leverage this extended index for improving the efficiency of queries like user-post-count.
 Here we show its value for supporting analysis tasks.
 The input to the map phase of the MapReduce job is the range of the index table that covers all the index keys for URLs.
 The number of mappers launched depends on the number of regions within this range.
 Index entries are passed to a mapper as a sequence of <key, value> pairs, where key is a row key of the index table (i.e. a URL), and value contains a number of index entries associated with the URL.
 For each entry, the mapper extracts the domain name from the URL and the user ID from the entry field, then emits a pair <userID, domainName> to the output.
 The output of all mappers are distributed to multiple reducers, each handling a subset of user IDs.
 For each user ID, the reducer counts the frequency of each domain name that he/she has tweeted about, generates the distribution, and computes the entropy.